fanny-yang/OnlineFDRCode/readme.txt

 HowTo reproduce the plots in the paper (with the settings mentioned in the paper), plots are saved as .pdf files in the folder "plots", data in the folder "dat" saved as .dat files

-1. Plot of FDP and Power of LORD++, LORD and Bonferroni procedures to illustrate higher power for GAI++ compared to simple GAI procedures
+1. Plot of FDR and Power of LORD++, LORD and Bonferroni procedures to illustrate higher power for GAI++ compared to simple GAI procedures

 python run_and_plot_overpi.py